 As for the sex acts, they’re neither erotic nor dramatic, but they sure are long.
 Indeed, there is something dead wrong when you’re watching two performers going for it with all their might, and you start wondering, “When the hell will the cunnilingus end so the story can continue?”

 MONSTER’S BALL (2001).
-Dir.: Marc Forster.
+Director: Marc Forster.
 Cast: Billy Bob Thornton, Halle Berry, Heath Ledger, Peter Boyle, Sean Combs, Mos Def, Coronji Calhoun.
-Scr.: Milo Addica and Will Rokos.
+Screenplay: Milo Addica and Will Rokos.